pthunkarn/Portfolio_Thunkarn/README.md

 # data-science-bootcamp-8
-My data portfolio for data analyst role
+My data portfolio for Data Analyst role

 ## What did i learn from this bootcamp?